A performing Arts Laboratory in Saxapahaw, NC

 Anatomy of Care will be choreographed by Elizéon in collaboration with Clint Lutes (France) and Annie Dwyer (Durham, NC).
 A workshop series will be offered in partnership with ADF at their SHS Studios and with Croasdaile Village.

 Anatomy of Care is a Culture Mill production.
-Living wage artist fees for Anatomy of Care are supported in part by the Mellon Foundation.
-This project is supported in part by Duke Health.
+This project is supported in part by the National Endowment for the Arts and Duke Health.

 Photo by Emily Miller